openvinotoolkit/model_server/docs/deploying_server.md

 ## Deploying Model Server on Baremetal (without container)
 It is possible to deploy Model Server outside of container.
-To deploy Model Server on baremetal, use pre-compiled binaries for your target OS from latest release.
+To deploy Model Server on baremetal, use pre-compiled binaries for Ubuntu20 or RHEL8.
 Find latest binary package in [release](https://github.com/openvinotoolkit/model_server/releases) page.
 Alternatively it is possible to build package from source: